Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DSecure.md

 At the end of the authentication process, the original transaction is updated with the authentication results and the authorization is completed.

+#### Transaction Types

+3DS transactions originate from a either a merchant 3DS service or through Commerce Hub's 3DS Authentication service.
+Merchants can submit this data as either a passthrough or a authentication request.

 ---

+## Passthrough

 ### Minimum Requirements